dougeby/IntuneDocs/intune-azure/configure-devices/device-restrictions-for-ios.md

 ---
 # required metadata

-title: Intune device restrictions settings for iOS devices | Microsoft Docs
+title: Intune device restrictions settings for iOS devices | Intune Azure preview | Microsoft Docs
 description: Learn the Intune settings you can use to control device settings and functionality on iOS devices.
 keywords:
 author: robstackmsft